pinecone-router/router/README.md

 	window.PineconeRouter.settings.hash = false // use hash routing
-	window.PineconeRouter.settings.basePath = '/' // set the base for the URL, doesn't work with hash routing window.PineconeRouter.settings.templateTargetId = 'app' // Set an optional ID for where the internal & external templates will render by default.
+	window.PineconeRouter.settings.basePath = '/' // set the base for the URL, doesn't work with hash routing window.PineconeRouter.settings.templateTargetId = 'app' // Set an optional ID for where the internal & external templates will render by default. window.PineconeRouter.settings.interceptLinks = truefalse // Set to false to disable global handling of links by the router, see Disable link handling globally for more.

 })
 </script>
 ```